julelang/manual/src/std/fmt.md

 ```jule
 fn Format(fmt: str, args: ...any): str
 ```
 It places the passes arguments in the string relative to the corresponding format string.
-The ToStr function provided by the API is used for string conversion.
 Returns format string if `len(args) == 0`.
 If the arguments have ended, the remaining part of format string is not processed and is returned as is.
+For supported types it uses custom functions for conversion, but for unusupported types it uses default runtime string conversion function of type.

 **Formatting:**